stealth/lophttpd/README.md

 speed up logging.
 Since writing 1000's of logs per second can be a bottleneck, _lophttpd_ introduces different log providers which you can choose via `-L`.
-By default it is `file? which means the normal behavior.
+By default it is `file` which means the normal behavior.
 You can also say `mmap` Then it is using a mmap-backed buffer which speeds up logging. `aio` is also supported which uses the POSIX real-time aio_ calls.
 However this could lead to drops of messages if